How to Join

 We do not conduct formal auditions.
 Instead, the first term is a trial period which gives you the chance to find out whether you enjoy singing with us and gives us a chance to find out a bit about you and your singing abilities.

-- for concerts (not church services), a plain poppy red accessory of your choice (e.g. scarf, cardigan, corsage, belt, sash, shrug, headband, brooch, shawl, earrings)
+a plain poppy red accessory of your choice (e.g. scarf, cardigan, corsage, belt, sash, shrug, headband, brooch, shawl, earrings).
+For solemn church occasions (including funerals and some services) members may be asked to only wear black without the red accessories.

 The majority of music which you will require is supplied by the choir.
 Each set of music is individually numbered; you will be assigned your own number and receive that set of music to look after for the term.
 The numbering system allows us to account for each piece of music and trace it if it goes missing.
 Occasionally you will be asked to purchase an item of music yourself.
 You will be provided with a music folder for performances.
-Please return all music promptly when asked as this is a great help to our Music Librarian, Michael Thunder.
+Please return all music promptly when asked as this is a great help to our Music Librarian, Mike Thunder.
 If and when you leave the choir, all music and the folder for performances must be returned promptly.
-Any questions with regard to the music, please see Michael.
+Any questions with regard to the music, please see Mike.
+Ties for men will also be issued on loan.

-Subscriptions are £60 per year or £20 per term (£15 per year for under 18s/those in full time education).
+Subscriptions are £75 per year or £25 per term (£15 per year for under 18s/those in full time education).
 Annual subscriptions are payable in September each year.
-New members are exempt the subscription in their first two terms of membership because of the above purchases which have to be made.
+New members are exempt the subscription in their first term of membership.

 Stamford Bridge Singers is a registered charity and member of Making Music (NFMS).
 A committee of choir members, assists the Musical Director in the running of the choir.
 All members of the choir are eligible to join to the committee.
 There is an annual general meeting to which all members are invited.